Takata's U.S. unit considering filing for bankruptcy: source

 TOKYO, Nov.
 4, Kyodo

-The U.S. unit of Takata Corp. is considering filing for Chapter 11 protection under the federal bankruptcy code, a source close to the matter said Friday.
+The U.S. unit of Japanese air bag maker Takata Corp. is considering filing for Chapter 11 protection under the federal bankruptcy code, while the company works to restructure its debt and operations, a source close to the matter said Friday.

-The move is apparently aimed at seeking a sponsor to help pay for the cost of the global recall of its airbags that have been linked to at least 15 deaths globally.
+The move is apparently aimed at seeking a sponsor to help pay for the cost of the global recall of air bags linked to at least 15 deaths globally.

-The recall-related cost to be shouldered by the Japanese auto parts supplier and automakers is estimated to reach 1 trillion yen (about $9.7 billion).
+It is estimated the recall-related costs to be shouldered by the Japanese auto parts supplier and automakers will reach 1 trillion yen (about $9.7 billion).

 To have fuller access to the Kyodo News website, it is necessary to subscribe.
 We offer a broad range of subscription options depending on your needs.
 Learn more.